mitrandatastat/post-learn-earn/README.md

 ### Technical Writeup ###

-Please refer to the approprite portion of the portfolio section to read the detailed project write up.
+Please refer to the approprite portion of the portfolio section to read the [**Detailed Project Writeup**](https://portfolio.mshah.info/earnings-based-on-college-majors/).

 ### Code Explanation ###